Chumbaka-Asia/edu-proposal-chatbot/docs/using-dslc-chatbot.md

 ### Step 1 - Access the DSLC chatbot

-1. Open the DSLC chatbot in a new tab: https://dslc-chatbot.web.app/
+1. Open the DSLC chatbot in a new tab: <a href="https://dslc-chatbot.web.app/" target="_blank">https://dslc-chatbot.web.app/</a>

-    Bookmark this page for future reference.

-2. The chat panel on the left side is where you'll interact with your AI mentor.

-3. The middle panel is where you will fill in the details for your proposal.

-4. The right panel shows your progress through the five stages of the Data Science Lifecycle: Define, Collect, Clean, Train, and Deploy.

     <img src="./images/dslc-chatbot-ui.png" alt="DSLC Chatbot User Interface" width="600"/>

+    - The chat panel on the left side is where you'll interact with your AI mentor.

+    - The middle panel is where you will fill in the details for your proposal.

+    - The right panel shows your progress through the five stages of the Data Science Lifecycle: Define, Collect, Clean, Train, and Deploy.

+2. Bookmark this page for future reference.

 ### Step 2 - Define your research question

 1. You start at the **Define** stage.

+    > 💡 You've already identified a cause, found an organisation working on it, and selected a community partner from that organisation.
+Use that as the foundation to build your problem statement.

-    Read through the four segments that help you build your problem statement.
+    The four segments help you build your problem statement.

     Notice how each segment builds on the previous one, from broad opportunity to specific data question.